eead-csic-compbio/scripting_linux_shell/session1.md

 For example, type `ls da` and then hit `TAB`.
 You should see how your line is now `ls data`, because the only possible option was that you were going to write `ls data`.
 However, if you further hit `TAB` you will get a list of 2 options (`data/` and `data_moved/`), since there are those 2 possible paths you want to write.
 You can now add `_` to get `ls data_` and hit `TAB`.
 The command will be completed to `ls data_moved/`.
 This means that you can consecutively combine writing and hitting `TAB` until your command or path is complete.
 This will save you a lot of effort and time in the end.

+Also, the more you type, the more errors you will do.
+Therefore, using `TAB` autocompletion not only makes you more efficient, but also helps you to make less mistakes when typing commands, paths, etc.

 ### Summary

 - `pwd` - print current directory